-Yes, you will be paid not less than \$6 for the first day or fraction of the first day served and not less than \$40 for each day or fraction of each day served after the first day.
+Yes.
+You will be paid a minimum of \$6 for the first day or fraction of the first day.
+You will be paid a minimum of \$40 per day or fraction of a day for juror service beginning on the second day.